GeorgeBarrett/student_directory/README.md

 We are opening and closing the files manually.
 Read the documentation of the File class to find out how to use a code block (do...end) to access a file, so that we didn't have to close it explicitly (it will be closed automatically when the block finishes).
 Refactor the code to use a code block.

 step14_exercise7:
 We are de-facto using CSV format to store data.
 However, Ruby includes a library to work with the CSV files that we could use instead of working directly with the files.
 Refactor the code to use this library.
+# I used this exercise as my final programme and therefore made some enhancements and refactored.

 step14_exercise8:
 Write a short program that reads its own source code (search Stack Overflow to find out how to get the name of the currently executed file) and prints it on the screen.